... A very un-arty term used in good fun to introduce the fact that we offer a combination of qualities unique in the business -- or nearly so:

 The tall windows you see in the exterior photo, on the right (Maine St) side of the building, are The Lemont Hall.
 And here you see an interior shot of the Hall, ready for your wedding, reunion, trade show, concert or lecture.
 It's a beautiful space and those who've seen it are proud to have it back, polished, painted and ready for all.

-The Lemont Hall and the Lemont Block Collective are separate business managed by different groups.
+The Lemont Hall and the Lemont Block Collective are separate businesses managed by different groups.
 If you would like to know more about the The Lemont Block building, or more about The Lemont Hall, including how to rent the hall, or how to get tickets for an event in the hall, use one of the links below!